SirPepe/ornament/Readme.md

 ```

 Ornament aims to make the most tedious bits of building vanilla web components
-(attribute handling and reactions to attribute handling) so easy that a
+(attribute handling and reactions to attribute handling) easy.
+This makes
-full-blown frameworks is not necessary for many use cases.
+full-blown framework either superfluous or easy to build on top of Ornament when
+required.
 Ornament uses
 [the latest ECMAScript Decorators API](https://2ality.com/2022/10/javascript-decorators.html)
 as supported by [@babel/plugin-proposal-decorators](https://babeljs.io/docs/babel-plugin-proposal-decorators)
 (with option `version` set to `""2023-05""`) and